LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 In the context of IEC 60870-5-104 (IEC 104) communication, two fundamental data categories are used to represent the system state and support control functions:"measured points" refer to data that represent the state of a device or process, while "changeable points" represent commands or requests that can be sent to the device to control its behavior.

-- **Measured Points (Telemetry Data)** : Measured points—also known as *monitoring points* or *telemetry objects*—represent real-time values acquired from field sensors or process instruments.
+- **Measured Points (Telemetry Data)** : Measured points—also known as monitoring points or telemetry objects—represent real-time values acquired from field sensors or process instruments.
 These points are **read-only** from the SCADA system's perspective and are periodically or event-driven sent from field devices to the control center.
 Example of MP: M_ME_NA (Measured value, normalized), M_ME_NB (Measured value, scaled), M_SP_NA (Single point information), M_DP_NA (Double point information).
-Link: https://tatsoft.com/wp-content/uploads/2021/01/IEC8705104.pdf
+Reference Link: https://tatsoft.com/wp-content/uploads/2021/01/IEC8705104.pdf
-- **Changeable Points (Telecontrol Commands)** : Changeable points, or *controllable points*, represent actuators or process elements that can be **remotely controlled** via SCADA commands.
+- **Changeable Points (Telecontrol Commands)** : Changeable points, or controllable points, represent actuators or process elements that can be **remotely controlled** via SCADA commands.
 These include digital outputs (on/off) and analog setpoints.
 The commands are issued by the SCADA client and processed by the field device (PLC/RTU), which then changes its internal state or output.  example of CP: C_SC_NA (Single command), C_DC_NA (Double command), C_RC_NA (Regulating step command), C_SE_NA (Setpoint command).
-Link: https://tatsoft.com/wp-content/uploads/2021/10/IEC8705104S.pdf
+Reference Link: https://tatsoft.com/wp-content/uploads/2021/10/IEC8705104S.pdf